for the corporate law departments of the future,

 So, currently (and as we go to market), our best model for employment discrimination is a super binary filter.
 It splits out the emails "related" to the risk from the "unrelated" emails.
 We show you only the small number of risky emails related to the risk for which the model has been trained.

 This filtering makes it possible for a human reviewer to see a relatively small subset of emails "related" to the risk, and then that person splits out the True Positives from the False Positives.

 So the human reviewer--a corporate paralegal or attorney--is the Gold Standard.
-That person decides which high scoring email to escalate to a second reviewer, and that person decides whether an internal investigation should take place.
+A human decides which high scoring email to escalate to a second reviewer, if need be, and a human decides whether an internal investigation should take place.